wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 Code in this section is used to obtain values that control a run, such as
 <strong>override</strong> of the LOCALE, cloud region, zip code, and other variable specs.

+Be aware of <a target="_blank" href="https://github.com/ebranca/owasp-pysec/wiki/Python-locale-unhandled-conditions">unhandled conditions in Python locale</a>.

 This is needed for testing.

 The code reads a file in an ".env" file in the user's $HOME folder because that folder is <strong>away from GitHub</strong>.
 That file's name by hard-coded default is:

    <ul><pre>env_file = 'python-samples.env'</pre></ul>